Admission for the January 2025 academic session is ongoing Apply Now!

 Software Architecture and Design2

-Upon completion of the project, students should be exposed to all elements of architectural design and implementation of software systems; this includes architecture specifications, analysis, patterns, representations, methodologies, tools, and programming environments that are employed.
+At the end of this course, students should be exposed to all elements of architectural design and implementation of software systems; this includes architecture specifications, analysis, patterns, representations, methodologies, tools, and programming environments that are employed.

 Human Computer Interaction2